cyberbotics/webots-doc/guide/programming.md

 ### How Can I Get the 3D Position of a Robot/Object?

-There are different functions depending whether this information must be accessed in the controller, in the [Supervisor](../reference/supervisor.md) or in the physics plugin.
+There are different functions depending whether this information must be accessed in the controller, in the Supervisor or in the physics plugin.
-Note that Webots PRO is required to use [Supervisor](../reference/supervisor.md) and the physics plugin functions.
+Note that Webots PRO is required to use `Supervisor` and the physics plugin functions.
 All the functions described below will return the 3D position in meters and expressed in the global (world) coordinate system.

 Clearly, the position of a robot can also be approximated by using *odometry* or *SLAM* techniques.
-This is usually more realistic because most robots don't have a [GPS](../reference/gps.md) and therefore have no mean of precisely determining their position.
+This is usually more realistic because most robots don't have a GPS and therefore have no mean of precisely determining their position.
 You will find more info about *odometry* and *SLAM* techniques in `Cyberbotics' Robot Curriculum`.

 #### Get Position in Controller Code:

-To get the position of a robot in the robot's controller code: add a [GPS](../reference/gps.md) node to the robot, then use the `wb_robot_get_device`, `wb_gps_enable` and `wb_gps_get_values` functions.
+To get the position of a robot in the robot's controller code: add a `GPS` node to the robot, then use the `wb_robot_get_device`, `wb_gps_enable` and `wb_gps_get_values` functions.
-Note that the [GPS](../reference/gps.md)'s resolution field must be 0 (the default), otherwise the results will be noisy.
+Note that the `GPS`'s resolution field must be 0 (the default), otherwise the results will be noisy.
-You will find more info about the [GPS](../reference/gps.md) node and functions in the [Reference Manual](../reference/index.md).
+You will find more info about the `GPS` node and functions in the [Reference Manual](../reference/index.md).
-Note that the [GPS](../reference/gps.md) can also be placed on a robot's part (arm, foot, etc.) to get the world/global coordinates of that particular part.
+Note that the `GPS` can also be placed on a robot's part (arm, foot, etc.) to get the world/global coordinates of that particular part.

 #### Get Position in Supervisor Code:

-1. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node in the [Supervisor](../reference/supervisor.md) code: you can use the `wb_supervisor_node_get_position` function.
+1. To get the 3D position of any `Transform` (or derived) node in the `Supervisor` code: you can use the `wb_supervisor_node_get_position` function.
 Please check this function's description in the `Reference Manual`.
-2. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node placed at the root of the Scene Tree (the nodes visible when the Scene Tree is completely collapsed), you can use the `wb_supervisor_field_get_sf_vec3f` function.
+2. To get the 3D position of any `Transform` (or derived) node placed at the root of the Scene Tree (the nodes visible when the Scene Tree is completely collapsed), you can use the `wb_supervisor_field_get_sf_vec3f` function.
 Here is an [example](supervisor-programming.md#tracking-the-position-of-robots).

-A simulation example that shows both the [GPS](../reference/gps.md) and the [Supervisor](../reference/supervisor.md) techniques is included in the Webots installation, you just need to open this world: "WEBOTS\_HOME/projects/samples/devices/worlds/gps.wbt".
+A simulation example that shows both the `GPS` and the `Supervisor` techniques is included in the Webots installation, you just need to open this world: "WEBOTS\_HOME/projects/samples/devices/worlds/gps.wbt".

 #### Get Position in Physics Plugin Code:

 In the physics plugin you can use ODE's `dBodyGetPosition` function.
-Note that this function returns the position of the center of mass of the body: this may be different from the center of the [Solid](../reference/solid.md).
+Note that this function returns the position of the center of mass of the body: this may be different from the center of the `Solid`.
 Please find a description of ODE functions [here](http://ode-wiki.org/wiki/index.php?title=Manual).

 ### How Can I Get the Linear/Angular Speed/Velocity of a Robot/Object?